apache/druid/docs/ingestion/kinesis-ingestion.md

 ### `tuningConfig`

-Specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.
+You specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.

-The following table outlines the `tuningConfig` configuration properties specific to Amazon Kinesis.
+The following table outlines the `tuningConfig` configuration properties specific to Kinesis.

 For configuration properties shared across all supervisor-led ingestion, refer to the [supervisor `tuningConfig`](supervisor.md#tuningconfig).